 Day 7: Dingboche to Lobuche.
 Traverse ice covered torrents until reaching Lobuche at 4910m.
 This is an area with beautiful stone houses sitting amongst a frozen wilderness.
 Approximately five hours of hiking.

 Day 8: Lobuche to Gorak Shep to Everest Base Camp at 5380m.
-Navigate the Khumbu Glacier and climb to Everest Base Camp before heading back to Gorak Shep at 5364m for the night.
+Navigate the Khumbu Glacier and climb to Everest Base Camp - you've reached Everest Base Camp! - before heading back to Gorak Shep at 5364m for the night.
 Approximately six hours of hiking.

 Day 9: Gorak Shep to Pangboche via Kala Patthar.
 Arguably the day with the best views of Mount Everest.
 Kala Patthar at 5550m is the highest point on the trip.
 Approximately eight hours of hiking.